duckduckgo/duckduckgo-documentation/duckduckhack/getting-started/installing_duckpan.md

 #### A Note on Extracting RAR Archives

-We're working on making Zip archives, but for the meantime, here's some third-party software for extracting RAR archives:
+We're working on making Zip archives, but for the meantime, here are some third-party applications for extracting RAR archives:

 **Windows:** You can use [PeaZip](http://peazip.org/) or [7Zip](http://www.7-zip.org/).
-**Mac OS X:** You can use [The Unarchiver](http://unarchiver.c3.cx/unarchiver), or you can install `unrar` by typing in `brew install unrar` (which requires [Homebrew](http://brew.sh/)).
+**Mac OS X:** You can use [The Unarchiver](http://unarchiver.c3.cx/unarchiver).
 **Linux:** You can use [PeaZip](http://peazip.org/peazip-linux.html), or you can install `unrar` which is `sudo apt-get install unrar` on Ubuntu.

 #### Roadmap